ACMI Lease vs Dry Lease

 A typical ACMI lease term can range from one flight up to 18 months.

-Many companies choose ACMI leases over dry leases due to the high degree of flexibility they provide in varying periodic capacity.
+Many companies choose ACMI leases over dry leases due to the high degree of flexibility they provide in varying periodic capacities.
 ACMI leases can be a cost-effective option, saving the airline from investing in the fixed operational overheads and commitment of dry leases or purchasing an aircraft.

 Benefits of dry leasing